By AIA Contract Documents

 For example, ensure that you have a complete understanding of what documents and information must be submitted for payment applications.
 We have seen disagreements arise where owners expect to receive a certain set of documents from the general contractor, such as sworn statements and lien waivers from each subcontractor, but the contract terms were so unclear that the parties had differing interpretations of what documents and information was required to be furnished as part of a complete payment application.

-Know what information you have to gather internally and from your project partners to properly complete and submit a payment application, and note the associated timeline.
+Know what information you have to gather internally and from your project partners to properly complete and submit a payment application and note the associated timeline.
 Timeliness might mean a monthly submission, a certain percentage of the work completed, or some combination thereof.
 Make sure you and all other parties are on the same page about the necessary documents to submit, and when such submission is due.
+AIA Payment Application, G702-1992 provide convenient and complete forms on which the contractor can apply for payment and the architect can certify that payment is due.

 When it comes to preserving lien rights, contractors of all tiers should know the types of required documents and notices that must be issued in accordance with the contract and governing law.
 Even though the contract may not specify each and every required notice, governing law may require contractors to issue notices immediately before or after starting, or completing, work on the project.
 Contractors may unknowingly waive their lien rights by not submitting required notices or paperwork by these hard deadlines.